Welcome to our shareholder update - August 2020.

 - What’s the point of tackling fraud?

-I’m delighted to write to you for the first time as Chairman.
+I’m delighted to write to you for the first time as Chair.
 I feel a tremendous responsibility to you as the owners of our great business, just as I do to our customers and to the communities we serve.
 I look forward to communicating regularly with you to keep you informed about our shared progress and to hear your views on how we are performing.

 As you know, Sir Adrian retired from the Board in May.
 I want to pay tribute to his service over the last seven years and his leadership during a period of considerable change.
 I also want to repeat my thanks for Maurice Tulloch’s valuable contribution to Aviva over a long career at the company.
 I wish him and his family the very best for the future.